mortang2410/dotfiles/README.md

 ----
 Helix is awesome. `clipboard-yank` is nice.
 I also made F2 in finder and marta open iterm2.
 Also `C-M` in Finder to open marta.
 Play with `C-p` and `C-P` in marta. iterm2's preferences is stored in `~/Library/Preferences` like other programs.
-I changed "dimming for inactive panes" for `nnn`.
+I modified the setting "dimming for inactive panes".
+Also I set `<Super>-=` to open iterm2 in Guake style.
 Press `C-?` to open help menu search for GUI apps.

 Remember that for reverse search to work in LyX we need to start lyxserver by specifying lyxpipe in path preferences.